Taylor Phillips & Linda Wu

 THE PATIENT DISCHARGE INITIATIVE

-In 2011, the Patient Discharge Initiative was established by Baylor College of Medicine students Dennis Shung ‘14 and John Lin ‘14 through the prestigious national Albert Schweitzer Fellowship that funds service projects to meet the health needs of underserved populations.
-Today, the Patient Discharge Initiative boasts over 90 members from Rice University and the University of Houston to improve post-hospital quality of life for Ben Taub patients through connecting them to resources that seek to decrease societal inequalities that affect health.
+In 2011, Baylor College of Medicine students Dennis Shung ‘14 and John Lin ‘14 established the Patient Discharge Initiative (PDI) to improve post-discharge quality of life for Ben Taub patients in response to ED overuse and to address the barriers to primary care.
+PDI obtained its initial funding from the prestigious national Albert Schweitzer Fellowship, which supports service projects to meet the health needs of underserved populations.
+Today, the Patient Discharge Initiative has over 90 student members from Rice University and the University of Houston, with hospital physicians advising the initiative.

-During the COVID-19 pandemic, PDI could not continue their usual volunteering at Ben Taub’s emergency department.
-The organization took the past year as an opportunity to strengthen the education of their volunteers through internal committee projects and assisting the Mayor’s Office of Education with public health curriculums.
-These committee projects have included a panel inviting healthcare leaders to speak about their experiences addressing social determinants of health, writing thank you notes to local front-line healthcare workers, hosting a health policy hack-a-thon for college students in Houston, and partnering with their organizations’ emergency physician mentors to research and learn more about factors impacting eligible patients from attaining insurance.
-They are also working to bring their service to a virtual SMS to continue engaging with patients and connecting them with community resources.
-Through this system, PDI hopes it will allow the organization to increase reach to serve more of Houston’s underserved residents beyond Ben Taub Hospital.
+During the COVID-19 pandemic, PDI could not continue their usual volunteering work at Ben Taub’s emergency department.
+The organization instead strengthened the education of its volunteers through internal committee projects and assisting the Mayor’s Office of Education with public health curricula.
+Other committee projects included a panel of healthcare leaders who shared their experiences addressing social determinants of health, writing thank you notes to local front-line healthcare workers, hosting a health policy hack-a-thon for college students in Houston, and partnering with their organizations’ emergency physician mentors to research and learn more about factors preventing patients from securing insurance.
+PDI is also working to bring its services to a virtual text messaging service that further connects patients with community resources beyond Ben Taub Hospital.

 Sahana Prabhu and Daniel Wang, interview by Taylor Phillips, March 10, 2021, interview, transcript, and recording, Medicine, Race, and Democracy Lab Collection